CNCLgithub/cloth_fmri_exp/README.md

 # Visual Soft Object (fMRI study)

-This repository contains code for running an fMRI passive viewing task with cloth animations, along with a localizer task for identifying physics-related regions of interest (ROIs).
+This repository contains code for running an fMRI passive-viewing experiment using cloth animations, as well as a localizer task for identifying physics-related regions of interest (ROIs).
+The code was used in the paper:

+“Computational Modeling Reveals Dissociable Physics-Based and Statistical Object Representations in the Human Brain During Spontaneous Visual Processing.”

 ## 🖥️ System Requirements